 Undertale is the kind of game that will pull you in and then stay with you long after you’ve put the controller down.

-The makers of Towerfall, one of the greatest couch multiplayer games around, took some of the game’s best mechanics and transformed them into a winning 2D platformer about climbing a mountain.
+The makers of Towerfall, one of the greatest couch multiplayer games around, took some of the game’s best mechanics and transformed them into a winning 2D platformer about seemingly nothing much but climbing a mountain.
 In reality, it's an emotional journey packed into a challenging platformer.

 The core mechanic is the ability to rush in eight directions, but as you progress, you’ll find yourself confronting a constant and growing trickle of different obstacles and challenges.
 Ultimately, Celeste amounts to a tough old time.